 3. How many from the World Series team will return?

 Washington kept its team largely intact from its 2019 championship run.
 Next season, though, the roster likely will have a different look.
-Of the members from the World Series team, Asdrúbal Cabrera, Sean Doolittle, Kurt Suzuki and Ryan Zimmerman are set to become free agents.
-On top of Sánchez, the Nationals have a team option with Adam Eaton and a mutual option with Howie Kendrick (as well as with Eric Thames).
+Of the members from the World Series team, infielders Asdrúbal Cabrera and Ryan Zimmerman, outfielder Michael A. Taylor, catcher Kurt Suzuki and relievers Aaron Barrett, Sean Doolittle, Roenis Elías and Javy Guerra are free agents.
+On top of Sánchez, the Nationals also declined a team option with right fielder Adam Eaton and mutual options with infielder/designated hitters Howie Kendrick and Eric Thames.

 "I think you look at each person individually and separately,” general manager Mike Rizzo said at the end of the season.
 “I wouldn't put a whole lot of weight into if they were with us in 2019 or not.
 To me, 2021 is a different season.